AlvaroFurlani/modified_matplotlib_defaults/README.md

 # Modified matplotlib default settings

 The file *matplotlibrc* given in this repository is a configuration file that contains modified matplotlib settings for creating publication-ready plots.
-Download this file, and include it in the same directory where the Python file used for producing the plots is located.
-Do not change the file name (matplotlib only recognizes the *matplotlibrc* name).
+Download this file, and include it in the same directory where the Python file(s) used for producing the plots is (are) located.
+Do not change the file name (matplotlib only recognizes the name *matplotlibrc*).

 The modifications to the default values represent my personal preferences; you may need to modify it further to adapt to your own needs/preferences.
 If you do change any setting in the file *matplotlibrc*, you may need to restart the kernel to make sure that these changes are reflected in the subsequent plots.